Most people understand information faster and better when it’s presented visually.

 And yet, nearly 50% of businesses are actually increasing their use of email.

 Employees who are less engaged feel less connected to their work, their company, and their peers.
-And that’s compounded by the feeling of disconnection that can already occur with remote work.
+And that’s compounded by the feeling of disconnection that can already occur with remote or hybrid work.

 But truly engaged employees feel like they’re a part of something bigger than themselves.
 They have motivation to do better work.